simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 Lama dances in Urga 157

-Altar with painted image of dPal-Idan Ye-shes, the third Tashi Lama of Tibet (1740-80), Roerich Museum, New York 158
+Altar with painted image of dPal-ldan Ye-shes, the third Tashi Lama of Tibet (1740-80), Roerich Museum, New York 158

 Temple of Maitreya, Urga 159